What to know about Harris County's new face mask order

 The new order was issued in hopes of bringing the number of COVID-19 cases down.

-The latest numbers show more than 3,100 people are hospitalized in Texas with COVID-19.

-Bexar and Travis counties in the San Antonio and Austin area issued similar orders.
+Bexar and Travis counties in the San Antonio and Austin areas issued similar orders.

-In the Houston area, Montgomery County authorities said they will not be issuing a mask order.
+In the Houston area, Montgomery and Galveston County authorities said they will not be issuing a mask order.
 Instead, they'll recommend masks be worn.

+SEE ALSO: La Marque mayor signs order requiring face masks in public

+La Marque Mayor Bobby Hocking signed an order on Friday mandating residents inside the city wear masks and practice social distancing.
+Face coverings are required inside businesses, in parks, walking around on the street and while driving.

+Fort Bend County has yet to issue a mask order, but they are surveying residents on whether or not they think it is necessary.

-The order is set to expire June 30, the same day the disaster declaration expires.
+The Harris County order is set to expire June 30, the same day the disaster declaration expires.
 But, both could be extended.